How to help yourself hear better with background noise

 I have found the following tips help with my unbalanced hearing, and I offer them in the hope that they may help you too.

 - Positioning is important where lots of people are talking at the same time.
 With my hearing problems, I seem to find background noise and other people's conversations somewhat more bearable when they are in front of me rather than behind me and when they are not reflected directly back at me from a nearby wall.
-So indoors, the edge of a gathering is preferable to the midst of it.
+So when indoors, the edge of a gathering is preferable to the midst of it.
 With my back to an open door or archway is better still.
-Outdoor gatherings are ideal where I can move between small widely spaced groups.
+Outdoor gatherings are ideal.
+Then I can move between small widely spaced groups.

-- Stake an indoor venue out in advance.
+- Stake out an indoor venue in advance.
 A few minutes is usually enough.
 While everyone else is in a cloakroom or having a drink, I always find out where the dining area is and 'reserve' a suitable seat by putting a jacket or whatever on it.

 - If seating places are likely to be allocated in advance, have a word with the host or venue manager in advance to ensure a suitable place.
 I have never found any response less than helpful and pleasant in this respect.

 - If the background noise is likely to be very bad, it is worth